What to know about flight delays and cancellations at Newark airport

 The Trump administration has said an "obsolete" air traffic control system needs to be fixed.

 The administration says it's been trying to "supercharge" the air traffic controller workforce and address the nation's shortage of controllers.
-U.S. Transportation Secretary Sean Duffy last week announced a program to recruit new controllers and give existing ones incentives not to retire.
+Duffy last week announced a program to recruit new controllers and give existing ones incentives not to retire.

 The National Air Traffic Controllers Association, a workers' union, said at the time that those moves could help address staffing shortages, but it also said the system is " long overdue for technology and infrastructure upgrades."